Strasser-Pablo/Mac/README.md

 Structure
 --------

-All the framework is in directory src.
+All the framework are in directory src.
 All the test and experiment are in directory test.
 The experiment are infinit loop so need to be stopped.
-Output file can be opened with paraview.
+Output file can be opened with paraview, Out_Animation.pvd allow to open all timestep in paraview.

 Dependency
 --------